alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

-Not that fancy for now but we will get there, now let's add our new interface to the company service and update the tests to receive the new implementation.
-I will not paste the entire test class every time but I will keep the project available on Github.
+We created a really fancy implementation that does not do a lot but we will get there, let's add our new interface to the company service and update the tests to work with the new implementation.
+I will not paste the entire test class every time but you can check the project on Github.

 {% highlight csharp %}